FunnyWolf/Viper/docs/en/guide/automation.md

-# Automatic orchestration
+# Automation

 ## New Session Execution Module

-Whenever a new session (permission) is online, The modules have been configured will be automatically executed in order.
+Whenever a new session (privilege) comes online, the pre-configured modules in `Automatic Orchestration` will be executed sequentially.

-+ Time interval
++ Time Interval

-This parameter can be used to set the interval time for each module to avoid alarms or instability in a short period of execution of multiple modules.
+This parameter can be set to specify the interval time between the execution of each module to avoid triggering alarms or instability caused by executing multiple modules in a short period.

-+ Maximum number of permissions for a single host
++ Maximum Number of Privileges on a Single Host

-If module that generates new permissions is configured (for example`Session Clone`), there may be a dead loop
+If the `Automatic Orchestration` includes modules that generate new privileges (such as `Session Cloning`), it may lead to an infinite loop:
-> New permissions -> Automatic orchestration module -> Automatic orchestration module leads to new permissions -> Automatic orchestration module >...
+> New privilege -> Automatic orchestration module -> Automatic orchestration module leads to new privilege -> Automatic orchestration module -> ...

-After configuring this parameter, if the system determines that the number of permissions corresponding to a single host (same intranet IP) is greater than the number of configurations, the automatic orchestration module will be automatically skipped.
+After configuring this parameter, if the system determines that the number of privileges corresponding to a single host (same internal network IP) exceeds the configured number, it will automatically skip the automatic orchestration module.

-## Session timing task module
+## Session Scheduled Task Module

-+ Session will automatically execute the module according to the configuration information
++ Sessions will automatically execute modules at scheduled times according to the configuration information.
-+ Yes`Pause`/`Resume`
++ Can `Pause Execution`/`Resume Operation`.